21 Health & Well-Being Books That Are Must-Reads For This Year

 The Case For Keto

-There are some mixed reviews when it comes to the ketogenic diet, but in this book, journalist and best-selling author Gary Taubes shares his admiration for the low-carb eating plan.
+There are some mixed reviews when it comes to the ketogenic diet, but in this book, journalist and bestselling author Gary Taubes shares his admiration for the low-carb eating plan.
 Based on years of interviews with physicians who support the keto lifestyle, Taubes advocates for the diet, asserting how it may help in the fight against diabetes and obesity.

 The Case for Keto: Rethinking Weight Control and the Science and Practice of Low-Carb/High-Fat Eating by Gary Taubes